 Your dentist may put you on antibiotics to treat the infection.
 He or she may drain the abscess to help get rid of the infection.

 A root canal treatment may be needed if the tooth is restorable.
-Otherwise, the tooth may need an extraction.
+Otherwise, the tooth may need to be removed.

 Note: Leaving a tooth abscess untreated can lead to serious, even life-threatening complications.